-One of the most common angle used in the measure of scoliosis progression is the Cobb angle.
-The Cobb angle is the measure the frontal deformation looking from the back to the front (or technically, it measures the deformation of the spine at the coronal plane on the anterior-posterior plane.
+One of the most common angles used in the measure of scoliosis progression is the Cobb angle (CA).
+It measures the frontal deformation looking from the back to the front (or technically, it measures the deformation of the spine at the coronal plane on the anterior-posterior plane.

-Do note that there is some error in measuring the cobb angle.
-Typically, expect about ± 5 degrees.
-Even when the measurement is done by the same person, same variation is expected.
+Do note that there is some error in measuring the CA. Typically, expect about ± 5 degrees.
+Even when the measurement is done by the same person, the same variation is expected.